eevee/eev.ee/content/2016-01-31-i-made-pretzels.markdown

 The object of this exercise is, I believe, something like a taffy pull: you break some of the bonds in the dough to make it softer and stretchier.

 This was so hard.
-Jayson estimated it would take ten to fifteen minutes; I ended up spending _twenty_.
+Marl estimated it would take ten to fifteen minutes; I ended up spending _twenty_.
 At five minutes I was feeling a bit warm; at fifteen minutes I was starting to sweat; at twenty minutes I just had to stop, and found out my wrists were incredibly sore.

 I'm still not even sure if I did it for long enough; it's hard to gauge how smooth the dough is when the texture is changing so gradually over that stretch of time.
-Around twelve minutes, Jayson pointed out that it was still breaking when bent, so I guess that's a thing to watch out for.
+Around twelve minutes, Marl pointed out that it was still breaking when bent, so I guess that's a thing to watch out for.
 Or, you know, just go until you physically can't go any more.

 Also, Anise came to help.